bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:12:56

 So how do you learn it after?
-Oh, is that why we cannot use the key path?
+Oh, is that why we cannot use the keypath?

 Elle Mouton: 00:13:02